 I always enjoy receiving commissions.
-I enjoy receiving that initial email asking if I would be interested in creating a idea someone has had.
-Most commissions either start with a few sentence describing the concept or patrons will even make their own attempt to scribble the idea on paper, scan it, and send it on to me.
+I enjoy receiving that initial email asking if I would be interested in creating an idea someone has had.
+Most commissions either start with a few sentences describing the concept or patrons will even make their own attempt to scribble the idea on paper, scan it, and send it on to me.

 Either way, if you have an idea and want to see it come to life, feel free to contact me.

 Every idea I have will start out as a drawing in my mind's eye.
 Sketching is a very powerful tool to have in order to get those thoughts on to paper.
 I often sketch with either graphite pencils or ink pens.
 After I’ve sketched out the idea and I’m ready to commit to a completed work of art, I will do a preliminary drawing.
 I will do preliminary drawings to the same size as the final artwork.

 I went to the Maryland Institute College of Art for art school (MICA) to become an illustrator.
 When I arrived I was immediately immersed in a world of creative possibilities.
 Needless to say, I ended up changing majors from illustration to painting.
 As I have matured I have realized that what I learned as a painter could be translated into my passion for drawing and illustration.
 I use Prismacolor pencils because they allow me to layer like a painter.
 It is so easy to paint from the tube, but a master will mix their colors on the canvas.

 I can remember the first time I tried scratchboard out.
 It was in art school.
 I found a fancy for it but didn’t pursue it as a favorite medium at the time.
 Years later, I found myself wanting to draw with white into the black shapes of my ink drawings.
 I gave white paint markers a try and they almost did it.
 Then the light bulb went off!
 What about drawing on scratchboard?
 I went out and bought some scratchboard and gave it a try.
 In only a few moments I was saying to myself, now this is what I’m talking about!